cmip6dr/cmip7_forward_look/StyleGuideForTitles.md

 100m 10hPa 10m 1m 2000m 2m 300m 550nm 700m 865nm ... and others.

 A number of titles contain a number of terms with scientific units, e.g. "m", "hPa".
 These should be preceded by a space (see [NIST guide for use of SI units](https://physics.nist.gov/cuu/pdf/sp811.pdf), page vi.
 But [Cambridge University guide](https://www.cam.ac.uk/brand-resources/guidelines/editorial-style-guide) advises using no space, as in "10m".
 This looks better in phrases such as `Maximum Wind Speed of Gust at 10m`, so we follow the latter approach.
-Still leave a space if a unit is spelled out, as in "50 day".
+Still leave a space if a unit is spelled out, as in "50 day", "20 degree Celsius Isotherm" (degree is lower case as a unit).

 # Annex 1: word lists